saifalbaghdadi/SAIF-Repo/README.md

 ---

 ## The three things I like the most in this universe
-- 🌌 Space Science
+- 🤖 AI
 -  🚀 New Technologies
 - 🍉 Healthy food

 ## I look forward to:
 - Deepening my knowledge in New Technology
-- Build my first Robot 🤖
-- Practice my English with the Becode people from abroad
-- Looking for a new interesting job in IT
+- Looking for a new interesting job as a Data Scientist

 ## Three things I value the most to work as a team:
 - Communication